-- Be sociable, as you will be spending a lot of time with care receivers and their families.
+- Be sociable, as you’ll be spending a lot of time with care receivers and their families.

 - Happily go the extra mile to make a difference to the lives of people in need.

-- The satisfaction of knowing you are helping people live more manageable lives.
+- The satisfaction of knowing you’re helping people live more manageable lives.
 You could be the ray of sunshine someone needs to get through the day.

-- The social aspect, as you will constantly be interacting with care receivers and their families.
+- The social aspect, as you’ll constantly be interacting with care receivers and their families.

 - Sharing your wealth of experience with the person or people you’re caring for, which can help add benefit to their lives.

 There are a range of reasons why someone might need care.
-This can include anything from old age or disability to mental health problems, that may result in challenging behaviour.
-But don’t let this put you off applying for a job…
+This can include anything from old age to disability and mental health problems that may result in challenging behaviour.
+But don’t let this put you off applying for a job.

-Depending on the type of care role, you will receive appropriate training on how to handle any issues that might arise, so that you can approach any situation with confidence.
+Depending on the type of care role, you’ll receive appropriate training on how to handle any issues that might arise, so that you can approach any situation with confidence.